WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 * Quant vs Qual - why do we care?

-* Data... it means all kinds of things
+* Data... it means all kinds of things.

   * [Visualization of NYC subway data](https://www.citylab.com/transportation/2016/12/visualizing-a-full-day-on-the-new-york-city-subway/510020/)
-  * What questions to ask about that?

   * [Entries and exits of NYC subways](http://piratefsh.github.io/mta-maps/public/)
-  * What about this?
-How could this even get made?

-  * (Hint: JavaScript is part of it, and data is the other part, PLUS a LOT of time)

   * [And ALL kinds of NYC transit visualization...](https://www.citylab.com/transportation/2017/04/groove-out-to-24-hours-of-new-york-transit-with-the-multimodal-symphony/522633/)